BhavyeMathur/goopylib-v1/README.md

 ### v1.0

+#### 1.0.158-beta 21st July 2020

+Sorry, but I haven't been able to get out as many changes today.
+I've been working on creating YouTube videos for goopy which should come out soon!

+* Added a `set_enabled()` function to the CycleButton class
+* Added layering functions to the CycleButton class to override the behaviour of state objects
+* The Image & Animated Image `__repr__()` functions now return a shorter string with the smallest filepath
+* Fixed code to change the value of the object layer when the `set_layer()` function is called
+* The layering system now checks if an object has been drawn before drawing it on top

 #### 1.0.153-beta 20th July 2020 - 7852 lines of code

 * Fixed bug with Images rotating twice the amount than they should be